Smith42/SGD/README.md

 'Realistic galaxy simulation via score-based generative models'.

-The metric is the sum of Wasserstein-1 distances between emergent physical galaxy properties from two given datasets.
+The metric is the sum of Wasserstein-1 distances between emergent physical galaxy properties from two given galaxy postage stamp observation datasets.
 Here we compare size and flux distributions.

 The SGD returns a single number, where a lower value denotes a closer match between two datasets.
 When combined with the [Fréchet Inception